randze/code-quiz/README.md

 ## How it works
 - Start Quiz
 - Timer set to 75
-- Each wrong answer [ -10seconds ]
+- Each wrong answer [ -10 seconds ]
 - Scorepage that shows & saves your results
 - Clear-able Scoreboard page